 You can find a recipe (and appetizing photos) here.

 If you’d like to try a vegan option, then you can give this vegan chocolate chip cookie recipe from Tasty.co a try.

-Here is a short recap of the advice given at the beginning of the article.
-Follow these tips and you’ll be on your way to baking great cookies in no time!
+Here’s a short recap of the advice given at the beginning of the article.
+Follow these tips and you’ll be on your way to baking great cookies in your toaster oven in no time!

 - Make sure you know how to adjust the temperature and timer on your toaster oven

 - Use an oven thermometer to check if your toaster oven heats up to the correct temperature